AckerlyXu/heima/articles/app-service-web/web-sites-integrate-with-vnet.md

 ---
 # Integrate your app with an Azure Virtual Network
 This document describes the Azure App Service virtual network integration feature and shows how to set it up with apps in [Azure App Service](/app-service-web/app-service-changes-existing-services).
 If you are unfamiliar with Azure Virtual Networks (VNETs), this is a capability that allows you to place many of your Azure resources in a non-internet routeable network that you control access to.
-These networks can then be connected to your on premise networks using a variety of VPN technologies.
+These networks can then be connected to your on-premises networks using a variety of VPN technologies.
 To learn more about Azure Virtual Networks start with the information here: [Azure Virtual Network Overview][VNETOverview].

 In Azure China, the Azure App Service has only one form.

 * The multi-tenant systems that support the full range of pricing plans

 VNET Integration gives your web app access to resources in your virtual network but does not grant private access to your web app from the virtual network.

 A common scenario where you would use VNET Integration is enabling access from your web app to a database or a web services running on a virtual machine in your Azure virtual network.
 With VNET Integration you don't need to expose a public endpoint for applications on your VM but can use the private non-internet routable addresses instead.